nick-adams/nick-adams.com/_posts/2018-12-11-launching-my-new-portfolio.md

 - Putting an incomplete portfolio online was a good forcing mechanism.
 - An even better forcing mechanism was having a portfolio support group with some designer friends where we held eachother accountable for progress and gave eachother reality checks along the way.

-**Goals:**
+### Goals.
+Starting Now.

+Applying those lessons to get results.
+Well, that's the plan anyway.

-- Update my portfolio _as_ I complete design work.
+- I want to update my portfolio _as_ I complete design work.
 This includes better examples of process work.
-- Collect the work I'm doing on Obvserved.
+- I want to collect and talk abiout the work I'm doing on Obvserved.
 There is a lot there and it's something I'm especially proud of and have a lot of control over.
-- Document best practices or insights I come across as I'm working.
+- I want to better document best practices or insights I come across as I'm working.
 Looking back at my work there is _so much_ that I wish I could showcase and talk about.
 Those are huge missed opportunities.
 They aren't necessarily portfolio pieces, but they make great blog posts.
-- Speaking of: Blog more (or at all really).
+- Speaking of...
+I want to write more (or at all really).
 It's fun.
 Twitter is a toxic place.
 Long-form writing is more satisfying.
 I have thoughts, I do work, I need to talk more about each.
-- Finish my CSS library.
+- I want to finish my CSS library.
 Now that this portfolio is done, I can put some focus back on that and not feel like I'm putting my time in the wrong place.
-- Get comfortable self-promoting.
+- I want to get comfortable self-promoting.
 Do things, talk about them.
 Be confident.
 I can share my work without it coming off as selling or personal brand building.
 Gross.
-- Speaking of _personal brands_... provide a counterpoint.
-The design industry has turned into a terrible place full of blow hards and talkers and people who care more about design the noun than design the verb.
+- Speaking of _personal brands_...
+I want to provide a counterpoint to the modern designer personality.
+The design industry has turned into a terrible place full of talkers and people who care more about design the noun than design the verb.
 I don't want to be part of this problem.
 I need to figure out what the solution looks like.

 Thanks for reading and looking.